-Romania mining: Rosia Montana Gold Corporation has canceled the capital increase of EUR 95.5 million, but continues operations in Romania23.
-January 2017. / Mining
+Romania mining: Rosia Montana Gold Corporation has canceled the capital increase of EUR 95.5 million, but continues operations in Romania, Mining

 Rosia Montana Gold Corporation, which was to exploit gold in Rosia Montana, could not raise capital but business activity will continue this year.